solliancenet/dp-203-v2/labs/17/README.md

 ![Azure Key Vault secret for security principal](media/lab-01-ex-01-task-01-keyvault-secret.png)

 First, you need to make sure the service principal has permissions to work with the Azure Machine Learning workspace.
 Open the Azure Portal and navigate to the Azure Machine Learning workspace that has been created in your resource group.
 Select the `Access control (IAM)` section on the left, then select `+ Add` and `Add role assignment`.
-In the `Add role assignment` dialog, select the `Contributor` role, select `Azure Synapse Analytics GA Labs` service principal, and the select `Save`.
+In the `Add role assignment` dialog, select the `Contributor` role, select `Azure Synapse Analytics GA Labs SUFFIX` (where `SUFFIX` is your unique suffix used during lab deployment) service principal, and the select `Save`.

 ![Azure Machine Learning workspace permissions for security principal](media/lab-01-ex-01-task-01-mlworkspace-permissions.png)